sinazarriess/many_names_collection/README.md

 elicitation_phase0/

-- initial naming data gathering via AMT
+- initial naming data gathering via AMT,

-analysis/

-- ?

-dataset_creation/

-- @Carina, please rename more transparently and put where it belongs
+- including the creation of the data to be annotated and the annotation html csv and html file

+scripts/

+- to load and analyse ManyNames v1.0, v2.0, and the cleaned, crowd-sourced and data (excluding or including the verification annotations)

 exploration/

-- ?
+- to explore different datasets of referring expressions and object names

 manynames_tmp/